sonjapeterson/rowling/README.md

 # Rowling

-A Ruby wrapper for the USA Today Bestsellers API (work in progress!)
+A Ruby wrapper for the USA Today Bestsellers API

 # Usage